hlb8122/keyserver-client-server-protocol-doc/README.md

 }
 ```

-In addition to the [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) requirements the `merchant_data` field of the `PaymentDetails` message MUST contain the PUT address.

-**WIP**

-The keyserver MUST incude an `OP_RETURN` output in the `outputs` field given by...Rationale for this can be found in later sections.
+The keyserver MUST populate `merchant_data` field of the `PaymentDetails` message, the exact details of this data is left for future specification and are inconsequential to the main flow of the protocol.
+Post-payment, this data will be signed by the keyserver providing a "proof-of-payment" token to the client in order to authenticate metadata uploads.
+This is highlighted in more detail in subsequent sections.

+A simple scheme, present in the current toy implementation, the `merchant_data` field is populated by the PUT address.
+Once signed, this provides a reusable token allowing for key updates to that address.
+Alternatively, the client provides the hash of the payload to be uploaded in the body of the initial PUT and then the keyserver includes a commitment to it, alongside the address, in the `merchant_data` - providing a single-use token.

 ### 2 - Payment and Token Issuance

-The client sends the payment and the keyserver responds with a payment acknowledgement message, both in accordance to [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki).
+The client sends the payment in the body of a POST request and the keyserver responds with a payment acknowledgement message, both in accordance to [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki).

-Note that the `merchant_data` in the clients `Payment` message SHOULD be equal to the `merchant_data` in the keyservers `PaymentDetails`.
+Note that the `merchant_data` in the clients `Payment` message SHOULD be equal to the `merchant_data` in the keyservers `PaymentDetails` and that malicious clients may modify the merchant_data, so should be authenticated in some way (for example, signed with a merchant-only key).

 ```protobuf
 message Payment {